lscsoft/pcat/README.txt

                      transients found with finder.py and is also used used in GMM.py, PCA.py, merge_database.py and
                      spikes_time_series.py.
-                     Information stored in a Spike() instance:
-                        spike.start             -> Transient starting point.
+                     Information stored in a Spike() instance for time domain: spike.start             -> Transient starting point.
                         spike.end               -> Transient ending point
                         spike.width             -> Number of points above N*sigma.